 Even in a world as wild as durian naming, those who are sharp eyed might notice that most monikers and aliases are nouns.

 It’s not often, and actually unusual, to find a durian named with an adjective.
-But then again, I guess so radical is this arena that nothing is a surprise anymore no matter how outrageous the name is.
+But then again, I guess so radical is this arena that nothing is a surprise to anyone anymore no matter how outrageous the name is.

 When the durian named sleeping cat is mentioned, many would instinctively think that this fruit is somewhat related to musang king due to the feline reference in it’s name.
 But sleeping cat durian is not related to musang king… other than the fact that they are both durio zibethinus.

 Sleeping cat, or often termed as kucing tidur in Malay translation, is known as shui mao (睡猫) in Chinese.

 If you are to ask a durianer why he or she thinks this durian was named this way, the odds that they would guess that the husk or fruitlets display physical characteristics that resemble the shape or form of a cat that is fast asleep.
 Maybe in a curled up position.